cosmicc/spool-manager/README.md

   - [ ] Add gcode option to modify calibration_weight option
   - [ ] Add gcode option to modify distance_to_extruder option
   - [ ] Add gcode option to modify extra_weight option
+  - [ ] Add USB serial communication option so non wifi arduinos can used to communicate to the RPi (instead of over network)
-  - [x] Possibly move to mysql lite or postgresql database instead of saved csv data
+  - [x] Move to mysql lite or postgresql database instead of saved csv data
   - [x] Will have to create a csv export option if moved to real database backend